 Crisis Intervention Training and Implementation

-Eric is available for consultation and instruction to law enforcement agencies who desire to increase the level of understanding and response to the issues of mental illness and suicidal behavior within a community.
+We are available for consultation and instruction to any law enforcement agency, including corrections, that desires to increase the level of understanding and response to the issues of mental illness and suicidal behavior within their community.

 If you are interested in more information on CIT, or how to bring CIT to your law enforcement agencies, please Contact Us.